polarsquad/kubernetes-developer-workshop/www/content/deployment.md

 menu: true
 ---

 Usually running single _Pod_ is not enough.
-You want to run multiple replication of it, update Pods gracefully, etc. you want to use _Deployment_ resource.
+You want to run multiple replications of it, update Pods gracefully, etc. you want to use _Deployment_ resource.
-_Deployment_ is wrapper around the _Pod_ definition, which enables you to define replication and when you make changes to the Pod specification, it will take care of gracefully rolling the update so that there's no any downtime.
+_Deployment_ is a wrapper around the _Pod_ definition, which enables you to define replication count and when you make changes to the Pod specification, it will take care of gracefully rolling the update so that there's no any downtime.

 Here's example _Deployment_ manifest
 ```yaml